Bristol Zoo is home to two lions; female Sonika and male Sahee.

 The Asiatic lion has unfortunately been declared the most endangered large cat species in the world.
-Asiatic lions are from India, where there are thought to be only 350 left in the wild.
+Asiatic lions are from India, where there are thought to be around 600 left in the wild.

 Lions are carnivores.
 Asiatic lions feed on wild pigs, cattle, antelope and deer in the wild.